-Thirty-three people each received a bag of food from Swift Church’s food pantry on Aug.
-14. They represented 69 family members.
+Fifty-one people received a bag of food from Swift Church’s food pantry on the last distribution day, Oct.
+9. They represented 112 family members.

 We are out of a lot of groceries such as fruit, corn, carrots and bread.
 Other items that need to be restocked are: canned beans, fruits, soups, vegetables, tuna and other meats; boxed macaroni and cheese, instant potatoes, dry milk, hot and cold cereals; dried beans, rice, spaghetti pasta and sauce; peanut butter, jelly, and white bread.